jatkinson1000/AoC-2023/README.md

 - As problems get harder doing part one 'properly'/'completely'/'verbosely' sets you up well for part two.
 - Dynamic programming: store function inputs and returns in a hash table for quick lookup.
   Can be done in python using `@cache` decorator from `functools`
+- Strings can be accessed like lists but don't suffer from out of bounds errors - just return `''` if longer than string!
+Can be exploited to avoid termination due to OoB.